SC Separation Overview

 For mild SC separations, conservative treatment such as ice, anti-inflammatory medication, immobilization via a sling and a distinct period of rest will help treat the injury.
 More severe cases may require surgery involving a reconstruction of the ligament or a stabilization technique to secure and tighten the ligaments.
 Without the proper treatment, the shoulder could continue to subluxate in the future and ongoing sternoclavicular joint instability could occur.
 Rehabilitation is also important so that the shoulder joint can regain strength, motion and mobility.

-For additional information on an SC separation, or to learn more about treatment options for this shoulder injury, please contact Dr. Peter Millett, orthopedic surgeon and sports medicine specialist in the Vail, Aspen and Denver, Colorado area.
+For additional information on an SC separation, or to learn more about treatment options for this shoulder injury, please contact the office of Dr. Peter Millett.